Privacy Statement

 As well as circulating your application and related materials to the appropriate staff at the College, we will share your personal data for the above purposes as relevant and necessary to assess your application and onboard you as an employee.

 Once employed, the College will keep a record of the details you provided in your application materials, as well as interview and onboarding documentation.
 The College will maintain various administrative and financial records about your employment at the College, and about your use of the academic and non-academic facilities and services that we offer.
-The personal data collected and stored for employees includes contact information; financial information as necessary for payroll and benefit processing; employment contracts as applicable; performance reviews; wage and payroll records; disciplinary information; and any other information required to be compiled and retained under state and federal law.
+The personal data collected and stored for employees includes contact information; financial information as necessary for payroll and benefit processing; employment contracts as applicable; job performance information; wage and payroll records; disciplinary information; and any other information required to be compiled and retained under state and federal law.

 • To support you in implementing any disability-related accommodations or leave requests;